lucasschejtman/resttogql-workshop/instructions/content/30_part1_queries/31_building_the_schema.md

 3. Select Create API
 4. For this workshop we will build an API from scratch, so select 'Build from Scratch' radio button and select 'Start'
 5. Give your API a name 'resttogql-appsync'
-6. Select Edit Schema and let start building
+6. Select Edit Schema and let's start building

 {{% notice info %}}
 For more information how to build schemas see: [https://docs.aws.amazon.com/appsync/latest/devguide/designing-your-schema.html#aws-appsync-designing-your-schema](https://docs.aws.amazon.com/appsync/latest/devguide/designing-your-schema.html#aws-appsync-designing-your-schema)